 Scam sites don’t often last long – once people start coming forward about being ripped off, the site is taken down and a new one takes its place at a different domain.

 Does the URL match the product?
-The above Milwaukee listing was found at a domain: [redacted.com]/matelass-leather-tote-p42.html.
+The above screenshot of a Milwaukee Tool cordless power tool combo kit listing was found at a domain: [redacted.com]/matelass-leather-tote-p42.html.

 Does it look like a scam?
-The site in question looks like it was put together in an hour using boiler plate templates.
+The site I was asked about looks like it was put together in an hour using boiler plate templates.
 Don’t let the prospect of a deal trump your gut instincts.
+Unfortunately, scam stores can vary wildly in appearance, and they can be especially convincing when browsing on a mobile phone.

 Look at the info pages.
 If a store only lists tools, but the return policy mentions items needing to be returned unwashed, unworn, and with tags attached, something’s fishy.

-Legitimate stores will often have established social media, public forum posts discussing deals or customer service experience, verifiable contact information, an established domain name, realistic pricing, and will often “feel” right.
+Legitimate stores will often have established social media accounts, verifiable contact information, an established domain name, realistic pricing, and will often “feel” right.
+When in doubt, you can usually also search online forums for discussion or deal posts tied to the store.

 An online store might feel right and still be a scam, or it might be legitimate and still give off some wrong feelings.
-Use your judgement, and if you cannot tell, ask us, or anyone else that can provide you with an objective outside opinion.
+Use your judgement, and if you aren’t sure, ask us, or anyone else that can provide you with an objective outside opinion.

-The danger here is that many perfectly reasonable people throw caution and good judgement to the wind if there’s the prospect of an incredible deal.
+The danger here is that many otherwise reasonable shoppers throw caution and good judgement to the wind if there’s the prospect of an incredible deal.